sagarvasaikar/MNIST-Digit-Recognition-/README.md

 # MNIST-Digit-Recognition-
-We are using different classifiers for classification of digits in the MNIST dataset.
+# We are using different classifiers for classification of digits in the MNIST dataset.
-Random Forest
+# Random Forest
-Bernoulli Naive Bayes
+# Bernoulli Naive Bayes
-Gaussian Naive Bayes
+# Gaussian Naive Bayes
+# Decision Tree